 Frequently Asked Questions

 Yes.
-Our therapists are in the water with you the entire time.
+For both our therapy and our wellness sessions our therapists are in the water with you the entire time.

-Your initial evaluation will take approximately 45 minutes to an hour outside the pool.
-Once completed, your regular water therapy sessions in the pool will be 45 minutes to one hour.
+When you come for a Aquatic Physical Therapy session, your initial evaluation will take approximately 45 minutes to an hour outside the pool.
+Once completed, your regular water therapy sessions in the pool will be between 50 - 60 minutes long.

 Water PT is a member of the UCLA and Cedars Sinai HMOs; we accept Medicare and are preferred providers for Blue Shield of California.
 We accept most private PPO insurances depending on the policy.
 Please fax, email, call in, or bring your insurance information for verification.
 At this time we are unfortunately unable to accept Medical and Kaiser.

-If you would like medical insurance to cover your treatment, then yes, you must have a current prescription from your doctor for Physical Therapy.
+However, if you would like your medical insurance to cover your Aquatic Physical Therapy treatment, then yes, you must have a current prescription from your doctor for Physical Therapy.
 The prescription needs to include a valid diagnosis and the frequency/duration of your treatment.
 If convenient, you can fax or email a copy of your prescription and insurance information to 310.881.1219 or firstname.lastname@example.org before the Initial Evaluation.
 You may begin treatment without a prescription, but we strongly recommend getting one before your first visit to make sure that your insurance company will cover the expenses.